-For purposes of the Goodwin Agreement, cause is defined as (i) executive's violation of posted policy or rules of the Company; (ii) executive's willful refusal to follow the lawful directions given by executive's direct supervisor or the President of the Company from time to time or breach of any material covenant or obligation under the employment agreement or other agreement with the Company; or (iii) executive's breach of the duty of loyalty to the Company that causes or is reasonably likely to cause injury to the Company.
-The definition of a change of control set forth in the Goodwin Agreement is consistent with the definition set forth in the DeMarco Agreement, as described above.
+For purposes of the Fendley Agreement, cause is defined as (i) executive's misconduct; (ii) executive's violation of posted policy or rules of the Company; (iii) executive's willful refusal to follow the lawful directions given by executive's direct supervisor or the President of the Company from time to time or breach of any material covenant or obligation under the employment agreement or other agreement with the Company; (iv) executive's breach of the duty of loyalty to the Company that causes or is reasonably likely to cause injury to the Company; or (v) failure to timely secure or loss of any security clearance the Company deems necessary or desirable for the executive to perform the duties of the position.

-The vesting terms of Mr. Goodwin's RSUs are governed by the agreements under which each RSU was granted; and pursuant to such RSU agreements, certain RSUs granted to Mr. Goodwin will vest in the event of a change of control.
-Assuming a change in control had occurred on December 30, 2018, this provision would have resulted in accelerated vesting of unvested equity awards valued at \$550,000.
-If Mr. Goodwin had been terminated on December 30, 2018 without cause, he would have received severance compensation equal to \$290,000 to be paid over twelve months.
-If Mr. Goodwin had been terminated on December 30, 2018 in connection with a change in control, he would have received severance compensation equal to \$290,000 annually; and (ii) the accelerated vesting of RSU awards with an aggregate market value on December 30, 2018 of \$550,000.
+The vesting terms of Mr. Fendley's RSUs and stock options are governed by the agreements under which each RSU and stock option was granted; and pursuant to such RSU and stock option agreements, certain RSUs and stock options granted to Mr. Fendley will vest in the event of a change of control.
+Assuming a change of control had occurred on December 29, 2019, this provision would have resulted in accelerated vesting of unvested equity awards valued at \$3,509,575 (for purposes of calculation, the value of the 2019 award was valued at the targeted performance amount).
+If Mr. Fendley had been terminated on December 29, 2019 without cause, he would have received (i) severance compensation equal to \$70,000 to be paid over six months and (ii) any incentive compensation earned as of the termination date.